-Do think limiting yourself to a small palette of colours in your wardrobe is resctrictive?
+Do think limiting yourself to a small palette of colours in your wardrobe is restrictive?
 Or do these boundaries actually create a more freeing opportunity to create a cohesive and functioning wardrobe with less colours?
-This is the topic of discussion for Jill Chivers of Shop Your Wardrobe and me in this video.
+This is the topic of discussion for Jill Chivers of 16 Style Types and me in this video.

 Should You Limit Your Palette of Colours?